-All of our practitioners are experts in most methods of birth control.
-Come in and talk about which will work for you.
+Come in and talk about what you want and what will work for you.

 Birth Control Pills are one of the most popular types of contraception.
 Most girls and women take birth control pills with little to no side effects.
 In addition to preventing pregnancy, benefits include predictable and often lighter periods.
 Mittelschmerz, or pain with ovulation, is stopped because "the pill" suppresses ovulation.
 Ovarian cysts may be prevented.
 Menstrual migraines are often controlled by taking "the pill" continuously.
 Acne often improves on "the pill."